-Ten group study rooms are available, four in the basement and six on the plaza level of the law library, for GGU student use only.
+Ten group study rooms are available, four in the basement and six on the plaza level of the law library, for GGU group student use only.
 Keys to these rooms may be checked out at the circulation desk for two hours at a time.
 Renewals are possible if no other students are waiting for a room.
 These keys may not leave the law library and are subject to the same fines as reserve materials.
-During busy periods, there must be at least two students in a room.
 Baggage left unattended in an unoccupied study room will be removed.
-Although food is now allowed in the law library, including the group study rooms, food is not permitted that, by odor, sound, or debris, disturbs others.